 I’ve killed every succulent I’ve ever attempted to grow.
-Things start off well enough, but a few weeks after I bring succulents into my home, they start to look spindly and sad before giving up and dying.
+Things start off well enough, but a few weeks after I bring succulents into my home, they start to look spindly and sad before they give up and die.
 Despite hearing time and again about how foolproof succulents can be, I’ve never had luck.
-And I have a hunch that I’m not the only one.
-Fellow succulent killers, are you out there?
+I have a hunch that I’m not the only one.
+Fellow succulents killers, are you out there?

-Distraught about my inability to nurture a succulent in my tiny New York apartment, I took advantage of a trip to San Francisco last week to head to that city’s succulent mecca, Flora Grubb Gardens, to ask for advice: Why are my succulents dying and how can I stop killing them?
+Distraught about my inability to nurture a succulent in my tiny New York apartment, I took advantage of a recent trip to San Francisco to head to that city’s succulent mecca, Flora Grubb Gardens, to ask for advice: Why are my succulents dying, and how can I stop killing them?

-First, let's talk about climate.
-Before wallowing in despair about your inability to keep a succulent alive, it's a good idea to think about the exterior factors that you can't control (Remember my Fiddle Leaf Fig Dilemma?).
+Above: Let’s talk climate.
+Succulents like it dry.
 Succulents in San Francisco grow like weeds.
 Wedged between crack in the sidewalks, spilling out of containers in the middle of the street, twisting out of hanging planters suspended from lamp posts, the succulents in the City by the Bay are so healthy and abundant that if I didn’t know better, I might actually believe they were mocking me.

-But the truth is that outside in the dry San Francisco air, succulents are just decidedly in their element.
+Above: Give succulents as much sun as possible.
 Succulents are desert plants.
-They thrive in hot, dry places with plenty of sunshine.
+They thrive in hot places with plenty of sunshine.
 It’s no surprise that a sun-loving plant doesn’t enjoy life in my dimly lit New York apartment.

+Above: .
 Green succulents in the Crassula genus are a dependable option.
-A Crassula “Gollum” Jade like the one above is available from Mountain Crest Gardens for $3.30.
+A Crassula “Gollum” Jade is available from Mountain Crest Gardens for $3.95.

-In outdoor plantings, succulents can do well in crowded compostions, but if you’re hoping for your succulent to survive in lower indoor light, it’s best to space them apart so that a maximum amount of sunlight can reach them.
+Above: Give succulents room to breathe indoors.
+In outdoor settings, succulents can do well in crowded compositions, but if you’re hoping for succulents to survive in lower indoor light, it’s best to space them apart so that a maximum amount of sunlight can reach them.

-Maybe most important: succulents don't like to be watered very often.
-The soil should be allowed to dry completely before getting another drink.
-Planting succulents in unglazed plants can help them to drain completely in between waterings and will prevent them from becoming water-logged.
+Above: Planting succulents in unglazed plants can help them to drain completely and will prevent them from becoming waterlogged.